cihan-korkmaz/odin-landing-page/README.md

-This project is about Odin landing page exercies.
+This project is about Odin landing page exercises.